effekt-lang/effekt/examples/features/loops.effekt.md

 ```effekt:repl
 each(1, 11) { (n) {l} => if (n.mod(2) == 0) println(n) else l.continue() }
 ```
-`repeat` just expects one value argument that controls, how often the passed block argument is to be executed.
+`repeat` just expects one value argument that controls how often the passed block argument is to be executed.
 Again, you may bind a label to use the operations of the `Control` effect here.

 ```effekt:repl
 repeat(2) { println("Effekt!") }